permasigner/permasigner/README.md

 9. Profit?

 # In Progress
+- [ ] Pull entitlements from binary
+    - Only works on signed binaries...
 - [ ] Ask to install automatically on connected device
     - Would require using something like iProxy
 - [x] Switch to ldid for possible Linux support